-In a fresh off-field controversy for the Georgia Bulldogs, freshmen offensive lineman Dontrell Glover and running back Bo Walker were arrested Friday on misdemeanor theft by shoplifting charges in Athens.
+In a fresh off-field controversy for the Georgia Bulldogs, freshmen offensive lineman Dontrell Glover and running back Bo Walker were arrested Friday on misdemeanor theft by shoplifting charges in Athens, Ga.

-The incident, which occurred at a local retailer, led to their booking into Clarke County Jail late that afternoon — Walker at 5:30 p.m. and Glover at 5:55 p.m. — before each posted a $1,500 bond and were released
+The incident, which occurred at a local retailer, led to the players being booked into Clarke County Jail late Friday afternoon — Walker at 5:30 p.m. and Glover at 5:55 p.m.
+Each player posted a $1,500 bond to be released.

 Glover, a Fairburn native and All-SEC freshman selection, started the final 11 games of the season, anchoring the line for the SEC champions.